stepmuel/filemo-server/README.md

 ### What data does the Filemo Server expose?

-All data requires the access token.
+All access requires a secret access token.
 The following data is available unencrypted:

 * The Arq assigned uuid of all computers contained in the backup.
 * The `computerinfo` files for all computers, containing computer name and user name.